jaggugithub/SymfonyApplication/README.md

 # SymfonyApplication
-This is a Symfony based frame web application.
+This is a Symfony frame work based web application.